Dane County Regional Airport-Truax Field

 A window seat at Bessie's Diner with a massive pancake and an active runway view.

-The Friday fish fry and a stiff drink at The Roxy Supper Club.
+A classic Wisconsin Friday night fish fry at The Roxy Supper Club.

 Photo by Josh Sorenson on Pexels